KNG-Scherezade/Folder-Creation/README.md

 # Folder-Creation
-A batch script to create file folders.
+A batch script to create file folders down to one subdirectory level.
+Download the .bat file and follow instructions.